 Reading those books or attending trainings can certainly make you realize what your manager has to face and handle, and how complicated it can be to become a great manager.
 When we might get angry at our boss for their decisions that seem silly to us, this can help develop some empathy towards them.

-If your manager is cool about getting feedback and recommandations (which I hope), you might even find tips to give them on how to handle a certain situation in the future (just don’t brag about having read a book they should have read themselves, make the proposition subtle).
+If your manager is cool about getting feedback and recommendations (which I hope), you might even find tips to give them on how to handle a certain situation in the future (just don’t brag about having read a book they should have read themselves, make the proposition subtle…).

 Notice red or green flags during job interviews

-Knowledge in management helps you notice how your manager could do differently.
-When applying to a new job, it would also help you raise important questions about the leadership style of your potential new company, hierarchy line and direct boss.
+Knowledge about management helps you notice how your manager could do differently.
+When applying to a new job or joining a new team, it would also help you raise important questions about the leadership style during the application process.
 If you know way more about good management practices than your future boss, it might be a red flag…

 Think about situations where you faced a bad management decision in the past.
-Reading about management might reveal different ways of dealing with said situations that you would have preferred.
-It might be interesting to discover how your potential new manager would have acted, so you don’t face the same disappointment in your new job.
+Reading about management might reveal different ways of dealing with said situations, and discovering some that you would prefer.
+It might be interesting to know how your potential new manager would act in such situation, so you don’t face the same disappointment in your new job.

 Improve your team dynamics